 Our Verdict on Windshield Repair Kits

-Types of Cracks
+Types of Windshield Repair Kits

-Windshield Repair Kit Key Features
+Windshield Repair Kits Key Features

 Sensitivity to Temperature

 In order to cure the resin patch, the best windshield chip repair kit will include instructions on the best temperature range to make the fix.
 Most kits recommend curing the repair in direct sunlight, while others say the exact opposite.
 It's essential to follow the product's directions in order for the resin to properly cure.
-However, regardless of what the kit’s instructions say, it’s always a good idea to choose a moderate temperature (and a dry area) to perform windshield repairs.
+Regardless of what the kit’s instructions say, it’s always a good idea to choose a moderate temperature (and a dry area) to perform windshield repairs.

 Lower-grade resin kits may dry in a pale yellow shade.
-If you can’t clearly identify that a windshield repair kit’s resin will dry clear, then skip it.
+If you can’t clearly identify that a windshield repair kit’s resin will dry clear, skip it.
 You want to make sure the final repair blends right into your windshield and offers a clear line of sight.

 Windshield Repair Kit Pricing

 You’ve got questions.
-The Drive has answers!
+The Drive has answers.

 Q: Is it better to repair or replace a cracked windshield?

 A: If the crack or chip is smaller than the size of a quarter, a windshield repair kit can do the job just fine.
 A good-quality DIY kit will prevent a rock chip or crack from expanding but will not remove the damage, and correcting a cracked window is not very costly.
-In fact, professionals use similar or identical techniques to repair small chips and cracks.
+Professionals use similar techniques to repair small chips and cracks.
 However, if the crack, bullseye, or star is directly in front of your line of sight, you may want to replace the windshield.
 Also, if your vehicle is old, the windshield may not hold up as well under stress and probably should be replaced.

 Q: How do you keep a windshield crack from spreading?